jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

     (ii) a standard specification that is in substitution for the standard specification referred to in paragraph (a) that is adopted by the order.
 (2) A standard specification to which this section applies is to be taken as an acceptable solution.
-(3) The Governor-General may, by Order in Council made on the recommendation of the Minister, adopt— (a) an amendment to the standard specification referred to in subsection (1)(a); or (b) a standard specification that is in substitution for the standard specification referred to in that subsection.
+(3) The Governor-General may, by Order in Council made on the recommendation of the Minister, adopt— (a) an amendment to the standard specification referred to in subsection (1)﻿(a); or (b) a standard specification that is in substitution for the standard specification referred to in that subsection.
-(4) The Minister must, no later than 6 months after the date on which an amendment or a standard specification is promulgated by the Standards Council,—
+(4) The Minister must, no later than 6 months after the date on which an amendment or a standard specification is promulgated by the NZ Standards Organisation,—
   (a) make a recommendation under subsection (3) in relation to the amendment or standard specification; or (b) decide not to make a recommendation.
-(5) In this section, Standards Council means the Standards Council continued in existence under section 3 of the Standards Act 1988.
+(5) In this section, NZ Standards Organisation has the meaning given to it in section 4(1) of the Standards and Accreditation Act 2015.

 ### 120 Symbols of access must be displayed
 If any provision required by section 118 is made at a building in compliance with that section, a notice or sign that indicates in accordance with the international symbols of access that provision is made for the needs of persons with disabilities must be displayed outside the building or so as to be visible from outside it.